Sean McMeekin

-Sean McMeekin (born May 10, 1974) is an American historian, focused on European history of the early 20th century.
-His main research interests include modern German history, Russian history, communism, and the origins of the First and Second World Wars and the roles of Russia and the Ottoman Empire.
+Sean McMeekin (born May 10, 1974) is an American historian.
+His work focuses on European history of the early 20th century, and his main research interests include modern German history, Russian history, communism, and the origins of the First and Second World Wars and the roles of the Russian and Ottoman empires.

 He has written eight books, along with scholarly articles which have appeared in journals such as Contemporary European History, Common Knowledge, Current History, Historically Speaking, The World Today, and Communisme.
 He is currently Francis Flournoy Professor of European History and Culture at Bard College.

 Early life and education

-McMeekin grew up in Rochester, New York.
+Sean McMeekin was born on May 10, 1974, in Nampa, Idaho, and grew up in Rochester, New York.
 He studied history at Stanford University (B.A.
 1996) and the University of California, Berkeley (M.A.
 1998 and PhD 2001).

 Career

 McMeekin taught in Turkey as an assistant professor in the Centre for Russian Studies at Bilkent University in Ankara, then in the College of Social Sciences and Humanities of Koç University in Istanbul.
-He is now Francis Flournoy Professor of European History and Culture at Bard College in New York state.
+He is now Francis Flournoy Professor of European History and Culture at Bard College in New York State.